Sash window refurbishment results in a seamless appearance with no unsightly patches after restoration.

-Controlled ventilation helps reduce condensation and damp, by letting fresh air in when needed.
+Controlled ventilation helps reduce condensation and dampness, by letting fresh air in when needed.
 Comprehensive draught-proofing can save up to 10% on energy bills.

-We can replace broken or cracked glass.
-We also ensure that the new glass thickness and texture match that of the original glass.
+We can replace the broken, cracked glass and ensure that the new glass thickness and texture match that of the original glass.

 Currently, we do not offer sash window repair services in London.